 If you only write 250 words a day – that’s a 91,000 word book at the end of the year.
-Force yourself (I bet you write more) As a guide 250 words is approx 1 sheet of A4 DOUBLE SPACED.
+Aim for that and I bet you write more.
+As a guide 250 words is approx 1 sheet of A4 DOUBLE SPACED.
 So hardly anything!

 Write everyday – that way there will be continuity.
 Much better to do that and keep in the flow of your story than to write 5000 words one day and nothing for 2 months.
 You’ll spend a wasted chunk of time getting yourself back into the swing of your tale.

-KNOW that every writer will be a few chapters into their book and think ‘this is bollocks.’
-That is the time when a lot of writers jack it in and start a fresh project.
+KNOW that every writer will be a few chapters into their book and think ‘this is rubbish.’
+That is the time when a lot of writers down tools and start a fresh project.
 But they’ll come to that point again.
 Don’t stop, carry on through that mini depression.
 It’s a natural part of the process.
 Published writers work through that fog and get to the light at the other side.
 IT’S FOG NOT A BRICK WALL.

 Read Stephen King’s ‘On Writing‘.
 Before reading this it took me days to write one chapter because I was continually editing what I wrote – no good because I had to re-edit it when it was in context of the book.
 SK taught me to get my story down from start to finish.
 It doesn’t matter if it is in a very raw state – it’s easier to edit when it’s complete.

 So many times I get letters that say ‘How do I write a book?
 I can’t spell, I don’t know grammar and I haven’t any ideas.’
 It’s a bit like me writing to a brain surgeon saying ‘I want to be the best brain surgeon ever but I don’t know even know where the hippocampus is.’
-Can you imagine his response.
+Can you imagine his response?
 I wouldn’t expect him to teach me just as I can’t coach you.
-But if you are adamant you want to have a go… I would always suggest that you just dive in.
-Don’t focus on your bad spelling or grammar, just write and see where it takes you.
+But if you are adamant you want to have a go… I would always suggest that you just dive in and stop focussing on your dodgy spelling or grammar, just write and see where it takes you.
 This article might help if you are a total and absolute beginner without a clue.

-A lady asked me how long she should wait after submitting her work to an agent before she would hear anything.
+Someone asked me how long she should wait after submitting her work to an agent before she would hear anything.
 I asked my agent.
 Sorry, but you have to wait it out.
-But if an agent has contacted you to say ‘don’t send this out to anyone else,’ you are within your rights to ask for an update after a couple of months.
+However, if an agent has contacted you to say ‘don’t send this out to anyone else,’ you are within your rights to ask for an update after a couple of months.
 Just don’t make your email sound pressuring or blackmaily or cross.

-But it’s a VERY slow process by nature.
+It’s a VERY slow process by nature.
 And the worst, most frustrating part of the whole business.
-Agents can receive 300 submissions a week!
-They look through them all because they want to find the diamonds in the rough who will make them money, so don’t think they’re not.
+Agents can receive 300 submissions a week.
+They look through them all because they want to find the diamonds in the rough who will make them money.

 I think it’s unrealistic of agents to expect you to send your work to one at a time and wait months.
 I didn’t.
 I sent 5, waited 6 weeks and then sent 5 more out to different agents.
 I didn’t chase the ones that failed to return.
 I reckoned I was on a slush pile by then.
 But one man’s slush pile is another’s treasure pot…